Taťána Kocembová

 Taťána Netoličková (née Kocembová; /cs/, divorced Slaninová; born 2 May 1962) is a retired 400 metres runner who represented Czechoslovakia.
 Her greatest achievement was winning the silver medal behind teammate Jarmila Kratochvílová at the 1983 World Championships in a personal best time of 48.59s.
 A time that still ranks her eighth on the world all-time list.
 She won a second silver medal in the 4 × 400 metres relay.
 In 1984, she won the 400 m at the European Indoor Championships.
-She also holds the world best for the unofficial distance of 500 metres.
+She also held the world best for the unofficial distance of 500 metres.

 Personal life

 Born in Ostrava, she is married to Jaroslav Netolička, with whom she has a son.
 She was previously married to her coach Jan Slanina.
 Their daughter, Jana Slaninová (born 1990) is also a sprinter, with a 400 m best of 53.74 secs (2013).